Terra Formars (film): Plot

-A giant cockroach climbs on top of the spacecraft breaks through its transparent shell, killing two members of the team as it falls.
-Captain Dojima injects the DNA and transforms into a bullet ant (Paraponera clavata) with the power to lift one hundred times his own weight and kills the giant cockroach.
+A cockroach climbs on top of the spacecraft breaks through its transparent shell, killing two more crew members.
+Captain Dojima transforms into a strong bullet ant (Paraponera clavata) and kills the giant cockroach.
+An expedition team prepares to scavenge BUGS 1, the vessel from the previous mission, for parts to get BUGS 2 into shape and return to Earth.

-Dozens of giant cockroaches swarm into the spacecraft as an expedition team prepares to venture out to grab parts from the BUGS 1, the vessel from the previous mission 10 years earlier, to get the current vessel BUGS 2 into shape to return to Earth.
-Tezuka injects the DNA and transforms into a Steninae MacLeay then sits on the back of the Mars rover and blows a jet of fire out to propel it across the terrain and kill giant cockroaches at the same time.
-The captain and Ichiro remain behind to battle the swarm of giant cockroaches.
-Ichiro injects the DNA and transforms into a sleeping chironomid (Polypedilum vanderplanki) then removes the oxygen from the vessel to cause the cockroaches to die of asphyxiation.
+As dozens of cockroaches close in, Tezuka transforms into a rove beetle, sits on the back of the Mars rover, and blows a jet of fire out to simultaneously propel it and kill cockroaches.
+The captain and Ichiro remain on BUGS 1 to defend it.
+Ichiro transforms into a sleeping chironomid (Polypedilum vanderplanki) then vents air from the vessel to asphyxiate the cockroaches.

-The expedition team encounters a wave of giant cockroaches but they push through it.
-A second larger wave approaches and the team fears that Tezuka will not be able to survive this one so Osako volunteers to go out to help him.
-She injects the DNA and transforms into a black weevil Pachyrhynchus infernalis, an insect strong enough to survive being stepped on by an elephant.
-Mary joins her, injecting the DNA to become a rainbow stag beetle Phalacrognathus muelleri with optical camouflage capabilities.
-They protect Tezuka as he propels the rover through the second wave.
-The three are thrown from the vehicle and killed by the giant cockroaches as the rover rolls over and enters into autopilot mode to continue its journey.
+Meanwhile, as the rover approaches a large wave of cockroaches, Osako and Mary exits it to help Tezuka.
+Osako transforms into a durable black weevil (Pachyrhynchus infernalis) while Mary becomes a rainbow stag beetle (Phalacrognathus muelleri) with optical camouflage capabilities.
+Together they protect Tezuka as he propels the rover through the second wave.
+However, when the vehicle rolls over, the three are thrown from the vehicle, overwhelmed and killed.
+The rover continues its journey.

-The remaining members discover and enter the BUGS 1.
-They find that it was already attempting to send something back to Earth.
+The surviving expedition members reach the BUGS 1 and it already attempting to send something back to Earth.
 Outside two more members of the team are shot by giant cockroaches wielding large firearms.
-It is revealed that Ko Honda, the person who sent the team on this mission, is in communication with the giant cockroaches, who appear to have human intelligence.
-Shokichi Komachi injects the DNA and transforms into a deadly Asian giant hornet while Jim Muto injects the DNA and transforms into a desert locust with flying and powerful kicking and jumping abilities.
-Mina Obari injects the DNA and transforms into an orchid mantis, a carnivorous insect.
+It is revealed that Ko Honda, the mission director, is communicating with the roaches, who appear to have human intelligence.
+As they prepare for battle, Shokichi Komachi transforms into a deadly Asian giant hornet while Jim Muto becomes a desert locust with powerful melee attacks and flying ability.
+Mina Obari transforms into an orchid mantis, a carnivorous insect.
 They then discover giant pyramids on the surface of Mars.